stephanhoekstra/MultiTubE-RandO/README.md

 - a HDMI cable connected to a monitor
 - a microUSB cord and power source
 - small phillips head screwdriver
-- a USB stick

-## USB Creation steps

-1. format the usb stick - FAT32, ExFAT or NTFS
-2. copy your videos into the root folder of the usb drive. the videos must be .mp4, h.264 codec, resolution of 1080p or lower.

 ## Pi Creation Steps